jsdealy/latin/miscellae/guideToLatinConversation.md

-demptum, demure, to re-
+demptum, demure, to remove, withdraw.
-move, withdraw.

-Depri mo, depressi, de-
-pressum, deprimgre, to
-depres.^, to sink.
+Depri mo, depressi, depressum, deprimgre, to depres.^, to sink.

 Descendo, descendi,
 descensum, descendere,
 to descend.

-Desino, desTvi and de-
-si i, desitum, desinere,
+Desino, desTvi and desi i, desitum, desinere, to cease.
-to cease.

-Desisto, destiti, desti-
-tum, de>istere, to desist.
+Desisto, destiti, destitum, de>istere, to desist.

-Diligo, dilexi, dilec-
-tum, diligere, to cherish.
+Diligo, dilexi, dilectum, diligere, to cherish.

-Dirimo, diremi, di-
-remtum and diremp-
-tum, dirimere, to party
+Dirimo, diremi, diremtum and diremptum, dirimere, to party to separate.
-to separate.

-Diripio, diripui, di-
-rep turn, diripere, to tear
+Diripio, diripui, direp turn, diripere, to tear asunder.
-asunder.

-Dir no, dirni, dirti-
-tum, dir Here, to demol-
+Dir no, dirni, dirtitum, dir Here, to demolish, to destroy
-ish, to destroy

 Disco, didici, dicitum
 [rare), discere, to learn.

-Divido, divisi, divi-
-sum, dividere, to divide.
+Divido, divisi, divisum, dividere, to divide.

 Doleo, dolui, dolitum,
 dolere, to he in pain.